w3c/WebPlatformWG/WorkMode.md

 :Each W3C mailing list has its own policies regarding who may post to the list.
 Those subscribed to each list are generally able to post directly to the list without delay; those who are not may be subject to manual moderation (at least the first time they post.)

-See [//www.w3.org/Mail/ W3C Mailing List and Archive Info] and [//www.w3.org/2002/03/email_attachment_formats.html W3C Guidelines for Email Attachment Formats] for more information.
+See [W3C Mailing List and Archive Info](//www.w3.org/Mail/) and [W3C Guidelines for Email Attachment Formats](//www.w3.org/2002/03/email_attachment_formats.html) for more information.

 <span style="color:#ff0000">'''Web Platform' members appreciate and encourage frank technical discussions on our mail lists but all discussions must be done in a respectful manner.
 Please note this respect requirement is codified in the Process Document via the following participation criteria "[Social competence in one's role](//www.w3.org/2015/Process-20150901/#ParticipationCriteria)".
 Additionally, see [Code of Ethics and Professional Conduct](//www.w3.org/Consortium/cepc/) and if you did not attend ''Kindergarten'', we expect our list participants to adhere to the basic principles in [All I Really Need To Know I Learned In Kindergarten](http://www.peace.ca/kindergarten.htm).'''</span>